Photo: Panoramic view of Jamison Valley, Blue Mountains

-The Blue Mountains National Park has unusual rock formations, mountains, ridges and steep cliffs, waterfalls, easy to long walks, native animals and stunningly colourful birdlife.
+The World Heritage Area of the Blue Mountains has unusual rock formations, mountains, ridges and steep cliffs, waterfalls, easy to long walks, native animals and stunningly colourful birdlife.

 You can go horseriding at Megalong Valley or visit the Australian Heritage Centre.
 Visit Mt.
 Blackheath with spectacular views of the mountains or enjoy a Devonshire Tea at the Megalong Valley Tearoom.

 There are many different walks of differing length and difficulty available in the Blue Mountains.